rpivac00/today-i-learned-app/README.md

 If fact has a lot of false votes it will be disputed.

 Added next feature:
- TheUser can make only one vote for each of the voting categories, clicking the same button again will remove the vote.
+ The userr can make only one vote for each of the voting categories, clicking the same button again will remove the vote.

 Implemented responsiveness for mobile devices.